micmejia/bible-dump/AMPC/1 Corinthians/1 Cor 7.md

-I mean, brethren, the appointed time has been [^d]winding down _and_ it has grown very short.
+I mean, brethren, the appointed time has been winding down _and_ it has grown very short.
 From now on, let even those who have wives be as if they had none,